Annual Report of Receipt of Honoraria

 - Honoraria cannot be accepted for speaking or writing in an area that is related to the employee’s CUNY duties.

-- Honoraria cannot be received from a disqualified source (generally defined as an entity or individual seeking to do or actually doing business with CUNY, such as a vendor, or prospective vendor).
+- Honoraria cannot be received from an interested source (generally defined as an entity or individual seeking to do or actually doing business with CUNY, such as vendors, would-be vendors, unions, etc.).

 CUNY Faculty: Full Time and Adjunct

-CUNY faculty members are exempt from the restrictions on the receipt of honoraria.
+All CUNY faculty are exempt from the restrictions on the receipt of honoraria, provided that the service performed by the faculty member is within the subject matter of his or her academic discipline.
 This exemption means:

 - CUNY faculty members do not need to seek approval to receive honoraria.